Experience the exciting and intriguing culture of Your Downtown

 K12 / TEJAS Gallery

-K12/TEJAS Gallery, a nonprofit arts organization located in the heart of downtown Dayton, inspires visual artists, art educators, students and art patrons of all ages to imagine, learn and create.
+K12/TEJAS Gallery, a nonprofit arts organization located in downtown Dayton, inspires visual artists, art educators, students and art patrons of all ages to imagine, learn and create.
 K12/TEJAS Gallery offers studio art classes, city beautification and community outreach projects, and workshops, as well as rotating exhibitions.
 K12 offers programs ranging from pre-K art classes, Saturday and summer art classes, and children’s exhibitions.
 TEJAS Gallery, a 3,000-square-foot studio and exhibition space, offers programs specifically for teens and adults.

 back to top